keboola/developers-docs/extend/generic-extractor/api/authentication/oauth20-login.md

 }
 {% endhighlight %}

-First an OAuth login is negotiated.
-The result of this authentication is response from the API (inserted into `authorization.oauth_api.credentials.#data` property):
+First, an OAuth login is negotiated.
+The result of this authentication is a response from the API (inserted into the `authorization.oauth_api.credentials.#data` property):

 {% highlight json %}
 {